aws-samples/aws-serverless-workshops/DevOps/3_XRay/README.md

 1. Paste the URL in a browser window and append `/unicorns` to the path and hit enter.
 For example: `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/Prod/unicorns/`

 1. Your browser should return an error, like the following.
-Feel free to refresh your broser several times to register multiple visits to the REST API.
+Feel free to refresh your browser several times to register multiple visits to the REST API.

 Your browser should no longer return an error.
 Refresh your browser several times to register multiple REST API requests.